 Add all of the ingredients and fold into the potatoes.
 If you prefer lumpy mashed potatoes, skip to the next step.
 For smooth mashed potatoes: beat on high speed for 1 to 2 minutes using a hand mixer, until the potatoes are light and fluffy.

-Spread the potatoes evenly in the prepared baking dish and cover with aluminum foil.
+Spread the potatoes evenly in the prepared baking dish.
+Press a layer of plastic wrap against the potatoes and then cover them with aluminum foil.
 Store in the refrigerator for up to 3 days.

 When ready to serve, preheat the oven to 350°F.

-Bake for 35 to 45 minutes, covered with foil, or until the potatoes are heated through.
+Remove the plastic wrap, but place the foil back over the top of the casserole dish.
+Bake for 35 to 45 minutes, until the potatoes are heated through.
 Top with additional butter and chives, if desired.

 Notes

-Store the unbaked casserole in the fridge for up to 3 days.
-You can store any leftovers in the fridge for an additional 4 days.
+Store: Store the unbaked casserole in the fridge for up to 2 days.
+You can store any leftovers in the fridge for an additional 3 days.